 Google Ads vs Amazon Ads: The On-going Battle

-In the olden days, Amazon was for shopping and Google for search.
+In the olden days, Amazon was for shopping and Google for searching.
 That hasn’t changed, but many people have turned to Amazon (rather than Google) to search for, research, and compare products.

 Shoppers are migrating to search on Amazon.